lookdnr/Simple-FFT/README.md

 ## User Guide

-The program requires three inputs from the user: a file name from those listed in the terminal, a sampling frequency $$  f_s  $$, and a tapering constant to control windowing (see [Windowing](#windowing)).
-Error handling prevents crashes on invalid entries, but users must determine appropriate values for $$  f_s  $$ and the tapering constant.
+The program requires three inputs from the user: a file name from those listed in the terminal, a sampling frequency $f_s$, and a tapering constant to control windowing (see [Windowing](#windowing)).
+Error handling prevents crashes on invalid entries, but users must determine appropriate values for $f_s$ and the tapering constant.

 ### Example Usage